erwinkramer/bicep-sharp/README.md

 Bicep# provides the following advantages:

 1. **Customized environment variables:** Bicep# automatically generates variables tailored to your policies, environment resources, and the latest Azure changes.
-This includes tenant-specific roles, enterprise apps, service tags, and global settings, ensuring up-to-date and easy to use information.
+This includes tenant-specific roles, enterprise apps, service tags, global settings and more, ensuring up-to-date and easy to use information.

 2. **Rethinks the module pattern:** Module oriented libraries like [Azure Verified Modules](https://azure.github.io/Azure-Verified-Modules/) aim to modularize each resource.
 With Bicep#, the approach is to: